ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

     // `ampIntegration` is an object containing the tools required to integrate.
     // This callback specifies how the AMP document and the iframed video document
     // talk to each other.
+    // YOU NEED TO IMPLEMENT THIS.
+See below.
   }
 </script>
 ```